sailfish009/bsdf/SPEC.md

 * 4 Identifier bytes: ASCII "BSDF", equivalent to an uint32 1112753222 big endian
   or 1178882882 little endian.
-* Two variable size unsigned integers indicating major and minor version numbers.
+* Two variable size unsigned integers (uint8 in practice) indicating major and minor version numbers.
 Currently 2 and 0.
-* 1 or 9 bytes: size of converter names block.
 * the data
-* N strings (see below) of converter names.
-* end blob

-Each data value is identified using a 1 byte character, followed by an optional converted index, and the data (if applicable).

-If the identifier is a capital letter (smaller than ASCII 95), it means that it's a value to be converted.
-If so, the next item is a size (1 or 9 bytes) representing the converter index.
+Each data value is identified using a 1 byte character.
+If this identifier is a capital letter (smaller than ASCII 95), it means that it's a value to be converted.
+If so, the next item is a string (see below for its encoding) representing the converter name.
+Next is the data itself.

 ### Encoding of size

-The size of lists, mappings and the number of elements in the converter block are encoded as follows: if the size is smaller than 255, a single byte (uint8) is used.
-Otherwise, the first byte is 255, and the next 8 bytes represent the size using an unsigned 64bit integer (little endian).
+The size of lists, mappings and blob sizes are encoded as follows: if the size is smaller than 251, a single byte (uint8) is used.
+Otherwise, the first byte is 253, and the next 8 bytes represent the size using an unsigned 64bit integer (little endian).

-A value of 2**53 (9007199254740992) is used to represent infinity.
-This is the top of the range of integer numbers that can be precisely represented using a float64.
-This is used for streams.

-Note that even if the first byte is 255, the second 8-byte number might still be smaller than 255 (e.g. for values written as streams which were "closed").

 ### null, false, true